Carl Gustaf Emil Mannerheim: Interwar period

 In the interwar years, Mannerheim held no public office, mainly because he was viewed by many politicians of the centre and left as a controversial figure for his ruthless battle with the Bolsheviks, his supposed desire for Finnish intervention on the side of the Whites during the Russian Civil War, and the Finnish socialists' antipathy toward him.
 They saw him as the bourgeois "White General".
 Mannerheim doubted that modern party-based politics would produce principled and high-quality leaders in Finland or elsewhere.
 In his gloomy opinion, the fatherland's interests were too often sacrificed by the democratic politicians for partisan benefit.

 After leaving his post as regent of Finland, Mannerheim spent his time on farming and was active in many communal duties.
 He kept busy heading the Finnish Red Cross (Chairman 1919–1951), was a member of the board of the International Red Cross, and founded the Mannerheim League for Child Welfare (Mannerheimin Lastensuojeluliitto).
 The foundation of the Mannerheim League for Child Welfare was possible with a sum of money collected through a petition in 1919.
 The sum amounted to 7.6 million markka (about 3 million euro in 2017).
 Mannerheim stayed as the honorary chairman of the Mannerheim League for Child Welfare up to his death.
 He was also the director of the central cabinet of the Finnish Red Cross from 1922 up to his death.
 He was the founder of the Red Cross Hospital and served as the director of its construction board.

-Mannerheim respected the scouts movement and was awarded the first honorary membership of the Finnish Scouts Association in 1919.
+Mannerheim respected the Scout movement and was awarded the first honorary membership of the Finnish Scouts Association in 1919.
 He was the honorary director of the association from 1941.
 He also founded the Mannerheim Buckle award on 15 February 1920.
 The inspiration for this award came from meeting the scouts on many of his official trips while he was serving as the regent of Finland.
 The award was designed by the Finnish artist Akseli Gallén-Kallela.